-It’s a funny old place, but get under its skin and you’ll discover an interesting array of things to do in Geneva, from the international to the strictly local.
-In part, Geneva suffers from its own success as a world-class, wealthy business centre.
-During the day it’s a bustling city filled with businesspeople, international young professionals flown in for a day’s meeting and frontaliers who work in Geneva but live over the border in France.
-Consequently, come evenings and weekends it can seem a little quiet for such a cosmopolitan city.
-But dig a little deeper and there’s an alternative side to be discovered – the live music in offbeat clubs like L’Usine, the vintage shops and flea market of Plainpalais, the city’s burgeoning cocktail scene and the artisan workshops of Carouge.
-And, despite the tourists, Geneva’s famous attractions are famous because they’re blooming important – where else could you tour a world-leading particle physics lab and the room where UN bods make world-changing decisions?
+Get under Geneva’s skin and you’ll discover a huge array of great things to do, from the international to the local.
+It’s a bustling city filled with businesspeople and young professionals, and those who dig deep will find its alternative side – live music in offbeat clubs like L’Usine, the vintage shops and flea market of Plainpalais, the city’s burgeoning cocktail scene and the artisan workshops of Carouge.
+And, despite the tourists, Geneva’s famous attractions are famous because they’re thoroughly important – where else could you tour a world-leading particle physics lab and the room where UN bods make world-changing decisions?

 Just a short tram ride from the centre of Geneva it feels as though you’ve stepped into a different country – and you kind of have.
 This area was developed by Italians from Turin in the 18th century, and as such is architecturally Italian in style, all stone archways, painted shutters and red roofs.
 Its outsider status attracts artisans and bohemians in droves, and a wander around its streets will throw up second-hand bookshops, markets, antique restorers, glass blowers, watchmakers and indie clothes designers.
 Hunt out vintage designer togs at posh second-hand shop Numéro 6, get interior design ideas at Teo Jakob and find classy children’s clothes and treats at Boutique O-Little-Top.
 When you’re all shopped out, the area has a vast number of bistros, cafés and restaurants offering a much more relaxed vibe than the centre of town, including tapas and cocktail bar Le Cheval Blanc.

 If there’s one thing Geneva does well, it’s cocktails – and not in the way you might imagine.
-Yes, you can pretend you’re royalty and sip a martini in the bar of one of the city’s most exclusive waterfront hotels.
-But there are more imaginative ways to go about it.
-Instead, delve into the less tourist-centric neighbourhoods of Eaux-Vives, Carouge and Plainpalais and you’ll turn up a few surprises, from the well-priced and inventive drinks at L’Atelier Cocktail Club to the wonderfully eccentric creations at the speakeasy-styled La Verre à Monique.
-Dress in your best spats/flapper dress and you’ll fit right in.
+Yes, you can pretend you’re royalty and sip a martini in the bar of one of the city’s most exclusive waterfront hotels – but there are also more imaginative ways to go about it.
+Try delving into the less tourist-centric neighbourhoods of Eaux-Vives, Carouge and Plainpalais and you’ll turn up a few surprises, from the wonderfully eccentric creations at the speakeasy-styled La Verre à Monique (dress in your best spats/flapper dress and you’ll fit right in) to the well-priced and inventive drinks at L’Atelier Cocktail Club.

-Geneva has tons of spas way more luxurious than the Bains des Pâquis, but none are as interesting, kitsch or reasonably-priced as this 1930s public swimming baths right on Lake Geneva.
-Open year-round, it’s great for a dip, a sauna, a massage, a fondue or a cheap lunch in friendly, casual surroundings.
-Plenty of events are laid on year-round, including early-morning music and poetry readings in summer.
-Best of all, it attracts Genevois of all ages, professions and wallet-sizes, making it a prime people-watching spot, with a view of the jet d’eau to boot.
+Geneva has tons of spas way more luxurious than the Bains des Pâquis, but none are as interesting, kitsch or reasonably-priced as this 1930s public swimming baths, set on Lake Geneva.
+Open year-round, it’s great for a dip, sauna, massage, fondue or a cheap lunch in friendly, casual surroundings.
+Plenty of events take place year-round, including early-morning music and poetry readings in summer.

-Geneva likes a good knees up like anywhere else.
+Geneva likes a good knees-up, just like anywhere else.
 In winter the Escalade, held on the second weekend in December, is a pre-Christmas party in honour of a failed siege of the city in the early 17th century.
-As is tradition, join the crowds to watch costumed revellers parade through the Old Town before warming your cockles with a glass of vin chaud and some melted cheese.
-In summer don’t miss the huge fireworks display on the second weekend in August which marks the end of Geneva’s summer festival.
+Join the crowds to watch costumed revellers parade through the Old Town before warming your cockles with a glass of vin chaud and some melted cheese.
+In summer, don’t miss the huge fireworks display on the second weekend in August, marking the end of Geneva’s summer festival.
 This is one time when you’ll thank the banks and hedge funds for their presence in the city, as the display’s copious corporate sponsorship translates into one of the biggest and brashest fireworks displays you’ll likely see anywhere.
-Even party poopers have been known to be impressed.